Brett-Trost-Lab/rfdiffusion-pipeline/README.md

 To run python scripts:
 ```
 srun --pty bash -l  # enter a compute node
-module load python/3.11.3  # this python version has the required packages for the scripts used
+module load python/3.11.3  # this python version has the required packages for all scripts used below
 ```

 ## PDB Cleaning
 Adapted from [PDB_Cleaner](https://github.com/LePingKYXK/PDB_cleaner).
-Removes ligand, waters, etc. For more complex PDBs, this may have unintended effects.
+Removes ligands, waters, etc. For more complex PDBs, this may have unintended effects.
 We **recommend manually cleaning** your target proteins in [PyMOL](https://www.pymol.org/) instead.

 Clean PDBs and any ligands are outputted to the specified output path.
 The program will generate a cleaned PDB for all files in the input folder.
 Usage: